-Over the past five years we have established the YLN, a weekly social and training session for Primetime Young Leaders (volunteers).
+Over the past seven years we have established the YLN, a weekly social and training session for Primetime Young Leaders (volunteers).
 Our Young Leaders Network equips young people with the skills required to design, develop and deliver youth work activity sessions, whilst being empowered to overcome their own disadvantage.

 YLN provides early intervention for all young people, including those at risk of Child-Sexual-Exploitation, substance-misuse and offending.
 Young People at risk of long-term unemployment have improved aspirations, and are equipped with valuable training and work experience.
 Furthermore, Young Leaders become positive role models for children aged 5-11, understanding the needs of these children and providing relevant support and guidance.

 In February 2018, we became a registered ASDAN Centre and our tailor-made Leading in Community Settings Award was accredited.
 We have recruited a sessional Academic Adviser, with a role of supporting the growth of our training delivery and ensuring quality is maintained.